William A. Sutherland (American football)

-William Alexander Sutherland (December 1, 1876 – May 21, 1969) was an American football coach and lawyer.
+William Alexander Sutherland (December 1, 1876 – May 21, 1969) was an American college football coach and lawyer.
 He served as the head football coach at New Mexico College of Agriculture and Mechanic Arts—now known as New Mexico State University—in 1900, compiling a record of 3–3–1.
 Sutherland was an 1898 graduate of New Mexico A&M and worked as a lawyer in Las Cruces.